QuantSysBio/aSPIRE/README.md

 Name of the biological (NOT technical!) replicate.
 In the final kinetics, the mean over all technical replicates is calculated, whereas biological replicates are displayed separately.
 Please have a look at the full sample list (`data/sample_list.csv`) for clarification.
 Alternatively, instead of the replicate name, you can also put a number in this column.
 For readability hower, the actual replicate ID is recommended.

-### final_assignments and all_features
+### final_assignments
-You will need two files from *inSPIRE* in order to run *aSPIre*: `finalAssignments.csv` and `all_features.tab`.
+You will need only one file from *inSPIRE* in order to run *aSPIre*: `finalAssignments.csv`.
 They have to be copied into `data/inSPIRE` and re-named according to the example in the sample list.
 Specify the name of the *inSPIRE* output files in this column.

 ### raw_file
 Provide the **full name** (including `.raw` suffix) of the `.raw` file for the respective sample.
 You do NOT have to copy the `.raw` files to your local device.
 Make sure that all `.raw` files are accessible to a Windows machine with a Skyline installation.